 Patients can benefit from specialized rehabilitation designed to treat specific conditions.
 Physical therapy for disabled persons can help people with chronic pain to manage their symptoms and improve their daily living.
 PT may include cupping, home exercise, and mobility-homecare.
 Some therapies may involve the use PT tape also known as kinesiotape.
 No matter what the cause of pain is, physical therapy can help improve an individual’s quality of life.

 Plans for Special Needs

 The Federal government has made it possible to obtain coverage through Dual Special Needs Plans (DSNPs).
 The DSNP model calls for a single plan to coordinate Medicaid services and Medicare services.
-A DSNP also must provide coordinated LTSS.
-The DSNP may ask CMS to designate it as a FIDE Plan for Special Needs.
+A DSNP also must provide coordinated LTSS. disability support services DSNP may ask CMS to designate it as a FIDE Plan for Special NDIS Chirnside Park.
 It may receive additional Medicare payments if it receives this designation.
 But how can states and MA organizations benefit from this innovative approach?

 The DSNP model does have its problems.
 States and federal agencies are not aligned in terms of how they deliver care.
 For example, DSNPs have limited administrative flexibility.
 They have had to overcome many challenges that have hindered their integration.
 DSNPs might still be the most flexible, scalable, and adaptable integration platform.